Therapeutic macro dose of psilocybin | Hallucinogen mushrooms.

 5-HT receptor agonism (serotonin generated from DMT) serves to desynchronize pairs or populations of neurons that are coactivated under typical conditions.
 This is what I mentioned earlier: breaking neurosis, since these typical conditions are the responses our brain is used to producing, but under the effects of psilocybin, they become desynchronized, increasing brain entropy or randomness and activating homeostatic plasticity (balance) mechanisms.
 Another interesting aspect is that psychedelics rapidly induce synaptogenesis in the anterior hippocampus and prefrontal cortex, achieving an effect similar to antidepressants.

-Mushrooms belong to the fungi world, not the plant world.
-But in both realms, there are entheogens.
+Mushrooms belong to the fungal kingdom, not the plant kingdom.
+But both kingdoms contain entheogens.
 Simply put, an entheogen is something that produces psychedelic effects.
-One could also say that ente-o-gen-o is "divine origin."
-It's appropriate to consider this process as "psychedelic" if we understand that psyche is "breath or spirit," according to Sanskrit, although in Greek it is "human soul."
+One could also say that entheogen means "of divine origin."
+It's appropriate to consider this process "psychedelic" if we understand that psyche means "breath or spirit" in Sanskrit, although in Greek it means "human soul."
 Meanwhile, delic refers to an "evident manifestation."
-In short, "the spirit becomes evident."
+Ultimately, "the spirit becomes evident."

 Therefore, what I propose in my group therapies with macrodoses is to assist in the entropy process that the patient undergoes during the experience, ordering their energy field to remove electrical noise, so they can establish their own direction.
 I develop my service with complete autonomy and unlimited responsibility because I know how to proceed and I understand what I am doing.
 In part, these therapies take the form of a clinical trial..